mirite/rust-parser/README.md

-# Parser
+# Basic Rust HTML/Shortcode Parser
-This is a really basic HTML/Shortcode parser written in Rust.
+This is a basic HTML/Shortcode parser written in Rust.